What is Process Mining? Here's a Guide!

-- Essential to ensure that the same service is provided everywhere to customers.
+- Ensuring that the same service is provided everywhere to customers is essential.
 Commonly, branches or sites perform the same process differently.
-By comparing the logs of the different regions, it is easier to ensure that the process is standardized in every branch.
+Comparing the logs of the different regions makes it easier to ensure that the process is standardized in every branch.

 - Process mining also detects reworks or process loops.
 One of the reasons for reworks is negligence.
 For example, invoices that have been incorrectly paid need to be paid a second time, or errors that occur when delivering goods force agents to perform the second delivery.
-It might also happen that some process tasks are skipped during the execution.
+Some process tasks might also be skipped during the execution.

 3. Use process simulation to review different scenarios to identify improvements.